 1918.
 Her father, Adolf Amsterdam, was Esther Wiesenfeld's

-brother and Sandra was Esther's favorite niece.
+brother and Sandra was Esther's oldest and most favored niece.
 In 1938,

 having declined many invitations to come and live with the